The Monastery That Will Change How You See Meteora

-I'll be honest about why I went to Meteora.
-I'd seen the drone shots on Instagram — impossible rock pillars with monasteries balanced on top, golden sunset light, that kind of thing.
-I figured it was a photo opportunity dressed up as a cultural site.
-Two hours, a few good shots, done.
+It's tempting to come to Meteora for the drone shots alone — impossible rock pillars with monasteries balanced on top, golden sunset light, the kind of frame that fills an Instagram grid.
+You could treat it as a photo opportunity dressed up as a cultural site: two hours, a few good shots, done.

 Getting to Holy Trinity